-Now, your entire body is relaxed. . . .
-Loose . . . open. . . .
-If you survey your body, from the toes to the top of your head, your body is as relaxed as possible . . . and when you feel you have relaxed, relaxing even more deeply.
+Now, your entite body is relaxed....loose..., open....
+1/ you survey your body, from the loes to the top of your head, your body is as relaxed as possible... and when you leel you have relaxed, relaxing even more deeply.

-Now that your body is more relaxed, open, bringing your attention to your breath . . . feeling the normal, everyday rhythm of your breath . . . and as you continue to be aware of your breath, beginning to increase the rhythm of your breathing . . . so your breath becomes faster than usual . . . allowing the breath to travel all the way to your fingertips, all the way to your toes, as the breath fills the entire body . . . the breath is quite a lot deeper and faster than usual . . .
-Now increasing the rhythm of the breath even more . . . so that it becomes faster than usual and deeper . . . and deeper and faster . . .
+Now that your body is more relaxed, open, bringing your attention to your breath . . . feeling the normal, everyday rhythm of your breath . . and as you continue to be aware of your breath, beginning to increase the rhythm of your breathing .. so your breath becomes faster than usual . . allowing the breath for travel all the way to your lingertips, all the way to your toes, as the breath fills the entire body ... the breath is quile a lot deeper and faster than usual .
+Now increasing the rhythm of the breath even more ... so that it becomes faster than usual and deeper . . and deeper and faster . . .